 Salmon– High quality responsibly sourced Wild Alaska Salmon.
 An excellent source of high protein using the whole salmon meat.
 A good source of long chain Omega 3 fatty acids, which are critical for healthy skin, coat and proper body function.
-Sourced from USA.
+Sourced from USA and Canada.

 Salmon Meal– A dried and more concentrated form of the salmon.
 It provides essential amino acids and fatty acids for muscle development and energy.
 It is made by cooking salmon, which creates a concentrated, highly digestible protein source.
 The salmon used to make the salmon meal is Wild Alaska Salmon.
 Sourced from USA.